HanoverStatsLabs/resources/labs/Lab4Instructions.md

 Here are the questions for you to answer.

-4. What is the typical driving distance for the instructor?
+4. Looking at the favstats summary and the first histogram, what is the typical driving distance for the instructor?
 Does that roughly match the distance between Louisville and Hanover?
 5. The distribution should appear skewed to the right with a very sharp drop-off to the left, and some high outliers to the right.
 Explain why we might expect these three behaviors in this dataset.
-6. When focusing on the values below 48 miles, you should notice that what appeared to be one mode is actually two modes, of roughly the same frequency, about half a mile apart from each other.
+6. When focusing on the values below 48 miles in the second histogram, you should notice that what appeared to be one mode is actually two modes, of roughly the same frequency, about half a mile apart from each other.
 Provide a plausible explanation for the presence of these modes that would account for their similar frequencies.
+(The boxplots and last summary may also be helpful here.)

 ### Driving Times